 The patient is placed supine on the table in a modest reverse Trendelenburg position.

 The skin of the lower chest and upper abdomen is shaved and prepared in a routine manner with antiseptic solutions.
 Preoperative antibiotics are administered.

 An upper midline incision is made.
 If a high resection is indicated, the xiphoid process is resected and the left lobe of the liver may be freed and folded toward the right side after dividing the triangular ligament.

 The entire omentum is usually freed from the transverse colon, including both flexures in the presence of malignancy (see Chapter 27, Omentectomy).
 It is technically easy to remove the greater omentum by the technique shown in Chapter 27, figures 1 to 5.
 The superior and inferior borders of the duodenum are partially freed to permit mobilization and ligation of the duodenal opening by a non-cutting linear stapler or a cutting linear stapler if there is adequate length.
 A Kocher clamp is applied across the pyloric end of the stomach or duodenum just beyond the point where the staple line is divided with a knife if using a non-cutting linear stapler (figure 1).
 The duodenum should be disturbed as little as possible when a posterior penetrating ulcer is known to be present, lest perforation into the ulcer crater occur with subsequent leakage.

-The lesser and greater curvatures at the level selected for resection are freed of fat in preparation for the placement of the linear stapler in a similar fashion, using staples of ...
+The lesser and greater curvatures at the level selected for resection are freed of fat in preparation for the placement of the linear stapler in ...